Johnson rallies Lightning in 3rd for 5-2 win over Blackhawks

+CHICAGO (AP) -- In the third period, Tyler Johnson and the Tampa Bay Lightning looked more like the slick-skating group that dashed to the 2015 Stanley Cup final than a team that's been languishing near the bottom of the Eastern Conference standings this season.

-CHICAGO (AP) -- Tyler Johnson scored two goals 30 seconds apart early in the third period, leading the Tampa Bay Lightning past the Chicago Blackhawks 5-2 on Tuesday night to end a three-game slide.
+Johnson scored two goals 30 seconds apart early in the third, leading Tampa Bay past the Chicago Blackhawks 5-2 on Tuesday night to end a three-game slide.

-Brian Boyle had a goal and an assist, and Nikita Nesterov and Nikita Kucherov also scored for the Lightning, who broke loose for three goals in a 3:57 span of the third to erase a 2-1 deficit.
+Brian Boyle had a goal and an assist, and Nikita Nesterov and Nikita Kucherov also scored for the Lightning, who broke loose for three goals in a 3:57 span to erase a 2-1 deficit.
 Alex Killorn set up both of Johnson's goals, and Valtteri Filppula had two assists to help Tampa Bay win for just the third time in 11 games.

+The Lightning have been battered by injuries this season, including a critical one to sniper Steven Stamkos, who hasn't skated since sustaining a meniscal tear to his right knee in mid-November.
+But they rallied impressively against the Blackhawks, who beat Tampa Bay in six games for the 2015 NHL championship.

+''It's big for us,'' Johnson said. ''Every point matters right now, so we needed to get that in the third period.

 Jonathan Toews had a goal and an assist, and Duncan Keith also scored for the Blackhawks, who had their three-game winning streak stopped.
 Chicago lost for only the third time in its last 10.

-Tampa Bay's Andrei Vasilevskiy made 34 saves, getting the start after he relieved Ben Bishop for the third period of the Lightning's 5-3 loss at Arizona on Sunday.
+Tampa Bay's Andrei Vasilevskiy made 34 saves, getting the start and delivering a strong performance after he relieved Ben Bishop for the third period of the Lightning's 5-3 loss at Arizona on Sunday.

+''Their goalie was excellent tonight,'' Chicago coach Joel Quenneville said. ''I think we've only generated as much offense in one or two games as we did tonight.''

-Chicago's Corey Crawford blocked 31 shots.
+Corey Crawford blocked 31 shots for the Blackhawks.

 After Nesterov tied it 2-all off a faceoff 2:47 into the third, Johnson put Tampa Bay ahead for the first time at 6:14.
 He beat Crawford with a rising shot from the right circle after taking Killorn's feed.